Intervertebral disc protrusion

-An intervertebral disc protrusion is a synonym for a bulging disc.
-However, disc protrusion is often used to imply a smaller area of disc circumference is bulging.
-Both conditions involve the soft, cushiony discs that are located between the bony vertebrae of the spine.
-Both conditions also involve a disc that is pushing beyond the normal perimeter of the spinal column.
+An intervertebral disc protrusion is similar to a bulging disc.
+However, disc protrusion is often used to describe a smaller area of the disc’s circumference bulging.
+Both conditions involve the spinal discs pushing beyond the normal perimeter of the spinal column.

-A disc protrusion, however, is often more symptomatic than a bulging disc because, in protrusion, the deformation of disc tends to extends further into the central spinal canal.
-As a matter of fact, a protrusion may indicate the intervertebral disc is approaching a rupture point.
-Once the disc ruptures and the inner disc material (nucleus pulposus) escapes from the weakened outer disc layer (annulus fibrosus), the condition is termed a ruptured or herniated disc.
+A disc protrusion is often more likely to be symptomatic than a bulging disc because protrusions can extend farther into the central spinal canal.
+A protrusion may indicate that the intervertebral disc is approaching a rupture point.
+If the disc ruptures and the inner disc material (nucleus pulposus) escapes from the weakened outer disc layer (annulus fibrosus), the condition is known as a ruptured or herniated disc.

-To help relieve the pain associated with intervertebral disc protrusion, physicians may recommend a regimen of conservative treatment, including:
+To help relieve the pain associated with intervertebral disc protrusion, physicians may recommend nonsurgical, conservative treatment, including:

-- Physical therapy – gentle stretching and muscle-building can help strengthen surrounding muscles, thus lessening the pressure on the damaged area.
+- Physical therapy — Gentle stretching and muscle building can strengthen surrounding muscles, lessening the pressure on the damaged area.

-- Steroid injections – cortisone is often injected in the epidural space as a way to reduce inflammation.
+- Steroid injections — Cortisone is often injected into the epidural space as a way to reduce inflammation.

-- Medication – prescription and over-the-counter drugs aimed at pain relief and inflammation reduction can help patients continue their physical therapy and exercise regimen.
+- Medication — Prescription and over-the-counter drugs aimed at pain relief and inflammation reduction can help you continue your physical therapy and exercise plan.

 The above treatments are not effective for every patient who experiences disc protrusion, however, and surgery may be required in some cases.
 If your disc protrusion symptoms have not responded to conservative treatment, consider minimally invasive spine surgery at Laser Spine Institute, which is an alternative that avoids much of the risk and difficulty of traditional open spine surgery.